fs-linguistics/fs-linguistics.github.io/pages/thesis.md

 General Linguistics (BA)
 ---
-- [Exploring the viability of polysemy networks for automated cognate detection under semantic shift](/files/thesis/ISCL-BA_2019_Arne-Rubehn.pdf) by Arne Rubehn (2019, supervised by Dr. Johannes Dellert)
+- [Exploring the viability of polysemy networks for automated cognate detection under semantic shift](/files/thesis/GL-BA_2019_Arne-Rubehn.pdf) by Arne Rubehn (2019, supervised by Dr. Johannes Dellert)
+- [Do certain word orders attract case marking?
+A typological survery on the dependency of syntax and morphology](/files/thesis/GL-BA_2018_Fabio-Maion.pdf) by Fabio Maion (2018, supervised by Dr. Christian Bentz)

 ISCL (MA)